DennisD2/sigrok-ti5x-decoder/readme.md

 ## TODOs
 * IO-lines processing not yet done
-* Instructions are only partially decoded to mnemonics

 ## Documentation
 * [Calculators TI–58/59 HW programming guide, by Hynek Sladky](docs/TI_58_59-HW-manual.pdf).
 This